vesoft-inc/nebula-br/README.md

 # Implementation<a name="Implementation"></a>

 ## Backup

- BR CLI would send an RPC request to leader of the meta services of Nebula Graph to backup the cluster.
+ BR CLI would send an RPC request to leader of the meta services of Nebula Graph to back up the cluster.
 Before the backup is created, the meta service will block any writes to the cluster, including DDL and DML statements.
 The blocking operation is involved with the raft layer of cluster.
 After that, meta service send an RPC request to all storage service to create snapshot.
 Metadata of the cluster stored in meta services will be backup as well.
 Those backup files includes:
  - The backup files of storage service are snapshots of wal for raft layer and snapshots of lower-level storage engine, rocksdb's checkpoint for example.
- - The backup files of meta service are a list of SSTables exported by scanning some particular metadatas.
+ - The backup files of meta service are a list of SSTables exported by scanning some particular metadata.
  After backup files generated, a metafile which describing this backup would be generated.
 Along with the backup files, BR CLI would upload those files and the meta file into user specified backends.
 Note that for local disk backend, backup files would be copied to each local path of services defined by `--storage`, the meta file would be copied into a local path of the host where BR CLI running at.
-That is to say, when restore, the BR CLI must run in the same host which it runs when backup.
+That is to say, when restoring, the BR CLI must run in the same host which it runs when backup.

 ## Restore

  BR CLI would first check the topologies of the target cluster and the backup.
-If not match the requirements, the restore operation would be abort.
+If not match the requirements, the restore operation would be aborted.
  Before restore, BR CLI would stop the meta and storage service remotely.
-If the backup contain entire cluster, the original data of target cluster would be backup to a temporary path end up with `_old_<timestamp>` before restoring, in case of any error ocurred.
+If the backup contain entire cluster, the original data of target cluster would be backup to a temporary path end up with `_old_<timestamp>` before restoring, in case of any error occurred.
  When restoring, BR CLI would try to repick hosts for each space from target cluster and download the backup files from the specified backend to the target hosts.
  - For restoring meta service's data, BR CLI would bulkload the SSTables into meta services at first.
 Then update cluster metadata based on repicked hosts.
  - For restoring storage service's data, BR CLI would download the snapshots and restart storage service.